davestewart/davestewart-content/content/blog/work/extension-versioning/index.md

 ---
 preview: true
-shortTitle: Versioning and releasing large Chrome extensions
+#shortTitle: Versioning and releasing Chrome extensions
-description: How to plan and implement a robust versioning scheme without Semver
+description: An approach to plan and implement a robust versioning scheme and release schedule – without Semver
 media:
-  opengraph: ./versioning-featured.png
+  opengraph: ./versioning-opengraph.png
   featured: ./versioning-featured.png
   thumbnail: ./versioning-thumb.png
 ---

-# Versioning and release strategy for large Chrome extensions
+# Versioning and releasing larger Chrome extensions

 ## Abstract

 I've been developing Chrome extensions for the last few years, and whilst most don't need a lengthy development phase, if you want to develop `alpha` or `beta` versions, the limitations of Chrome's [manifest version](https://developer.chrome.com/docs/extensions/mv3/manifest/version/) (in comparison to [Semver](https://nodesource.com/blog/semver-a-primer/)'s more flexible schema) can trip you up.

-This post recaps my journey through poorly-executed versioning, awkward naming, tagging and releases, to final robust versioning strategy whilst developing [Control Space](https://controlspace.app).
+This article is somewhat of a retrospective of my journey through poorly-executed versioning, awkward naming, tagging and releases, to final robust versioning strategy whilst developing [Control Space](https://controlspace.app).

 <NavToc type="tree"
         level="2,3"
-        prompt="The article is longer than I wanted, so feel free to jump to" exclude="abstract,control-space-sprint-16"
+        prompt="It turned out a little longer than I wanted, so feel free to jump to" exclude="abstract,control-space-sprint-16"
 />